silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/16_Execution_Pipeline/03_App_Object_and_Kernel.md

 ## HTTPApplication

 The HTTPApplication provides a specialised application implementation for handling HTTP Requests.
-This class provides basic support for HTTP Middleware, such as [api:SilverStripe\Core\Startup\ErrorControlChainMiddleware].
+This class provides basic support for HTTP Middleware, such as [ErrorControlChainMiddleware](api:SilverStripe\Core\Startup\ErrorControlChainMiddleware).

 `main.php` contains the default application implementation.